Joshua-Riek/ubuntu-rockchip/README.md

 These things motivate me to continue development and provide validation that my work is appreciated.
 Thanks in advance!

-## Copyright
+---

-Ubuntu is a trademark of Canonical Ltd. Rockchip is a trademark of Fuzhou Rockchip Electronics Co., Ltd. Ubuntu Rockchip is not affiliated with Canonical Ltd or Fuzhou Rockchip Electronics Co., Ltd. All other product names, logos, and brands are property of their respective owners.
-The Ubuntu name is owned by Canonical Limited and the Rockchip name is owned by Fuzhou Rockchip Electronics Corporation Limited.
+> Ubuntu is a trademark of Canonical Ltd. Rockchip is a trademark of Fuzhou Rockchip Electronics Co., Ltd. The Ubuntu Rockchip project is not affiliated with Canonical Ltd or Fuzhou Rockchip Electronics Co., Ltd. All other product names, logos, and brands are property of their respective owners.
+The Ubuntu name is owned by [Canonical Limited](https://ubuntu.com/).